gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 Disable reading of dependency inputs to enhance dependency resolution performance by preventing recursively parsing Terragrunt inputs from dependencies.

 **Reason**: Enabling the `skip-dependencies-inputs` option prevents the recursive parsing of Terragrunt inputs, leading to optimized performance during dependency resolution.

+### root-terragrunt-hcl

+Throw an error when users try to reference a root `terragrunt.hcl` file using `find_in_parent_folders`.

+**Reason**: Using a root `terragrunt.hcl` file used to be the recommended pattern to use with Terragrunt, but that is no longer the case.
+For more information see [Migrating from root `terragrunt.hcl`](/docs/migrate/migrating-from-root-terragrunt-hcl/).